-You can track your time in many ways, such as using timesheets, calendars, email, pen and paper, or a time tracking app.
+Keeping track of each billable moment should be a standard practice in all businesses that provide services invoiced hourly (agencies, law firms, consulting companies, and freelancers).
+You can track billable hours in many ways, using timesheets, calendars, email, pen and paper, or… a time tracking app.

 There are many ways for you to increase your billable hours smartly.
 Here are a few strategies.

-- Improve time management with a time tracker: use a time tracking software, such as Timeular, to accurately analyze how you spend your time and find ways to be more productive;
+- Improve time management with a time tracker: Use a billable hours software, such as Timeular, to accurately analyze how you spend your time and find ways to be more productive;

 Just keep this in mind: it’s not all about increasing billable hours.
 It’s also about providing high-quality service to your clients and building long-term relationships so you can keep working with them in the long run.

 As we just mentioned, there are many strategies you can start implementing to increase your billable hours; however, tracking your time is one of the most powerful tools to do it efficiently.